ALS: Classification

 ALS is a motor neuron disease, which is a group of neurological disorders that selectively affect motor neurons, the cells that control voluntary muscles of the body.
-Other motor neuron diseases include primary lateral sclerosis (PLS), progressive muscular atrophy (PMA), progressive bulbar palsy, pseudobulbar palsy, and monomelic amyotrophy (MMA).
+Related motor neuron diseases, sometimes characterized as ALS variants rather than distinct entities, include primary lateral sclerosis (PLS), progressive muscular atrophy (PMA), progressive bulbar palsy, pseudobulbar palsy, and monomelic amyotrophy (MMA).

-ALS itself can be classified in a few different ways: by how fast the disease progresses; by whether it is familial or sporadic, and by the region first affected.
-In about 25% of cases, muscles in the face, mouth, and throat are affected first because motor neurons in the part of the brainstem called the medulla oblongata (formerly called the "bulb") start to die first along with lower motor neurons.
-This form is called "bulbar-onset ALS".
-In about 5% of cases, muscles in the trunk of the body are affected first.
-In most cases the disease spreads and affects other spinal cord regions.
-A few people with ALS have symptoms that are limited to one spinal cord region for at least 12 to 24 months before spreading to a second region; these regional variants of ALS are associated with a better prognosis.

-Classical ALS, PLS, and PMA
+As a disease, ALS itself can be classified in a few different ways: by which part of the motor neurons are affected; by the parts of the body first affected; whether it is genetic; and by the age at which it started.
+Each individual diagnosed with the condition will sit at a unique place at the intersection of these complex and overlapping subtypes, which presents a challenge to diagnosis, understanding, and prognosis.

+Subtypes of motor neuron disease

 ALS can be classified by the types of motor neurons that are affected.
+To successfully control any voluntary muscle in the body, a signal must be sent from the motor cortex in the brain down the upper motor neuron as it travels down the spinal cord.
+There, it connects via a synapse to the lower motor neuron, which connects to the muscle itself.
+Damage to either the upper or lower motor neuron, as it makes its way from the brain to the muscle, causes different types of symptoms.
+Damage to the upper motor neuron typically causes spasticity including stiffness and increased tendon reflexes or clonus, while damage to the lower motor neuron typically causes weakness, muscle atrophy, and fasciculations.

-Typical or "classical" ALS involves upper motor neurons in the brain and lower motor neurons in the spinal cord.
-Primary lateral sclerosis (PLS) involves only upper motor neurons, and progressive muscular atrophy (PMA) involves only lower motor neurons.
+Classical, or classic ALS, involves degeneration to both the upper motor neurons in the brain and the lower motor neurons in the spinal cord.
+Primary lateral sclerosis (PLS) involves degeneration of primarily the upper motor neurons, and progressive muscular atrophy (PMA) involves primarily the lower motor neurons.
 There is debate over whether PLS and PMA are separate diseases or simply variants of ALS.

-Classic ALS accounts for about 70% of all cases of ALS and can be subdivided into limb-onset ALS (also known as spinal-onset) and bulbar-onset ALS.
-Limb-onset ALS begins with weakness in the arms and legs and accounts for about two-thirds of all classic ALS cases.
-Bulbar-onset ALS begins with weakness in the muscles of speech, chewing, and swallowing and accounts for the other one-third of cases.
-Bulbar onset is associated with a worse prognosis than limb-onset ALS; a population-based study found that bulbar-onset ALS has a median survival of 2.0 years and a 10-year survival rate of 3%, while limb-onset ALS has a median survival of 2.6 years and a 10-year survival rate of 13%.
-A rare variant is respiratory-onset ALS that accounts for about 3% of all cases of ALS, in which the initial symptoms are difficulty breathing (dyspnea) with exertion, at rest, or while lying down (orthopnea).
-Spinal and bulbar symptoms tend to be mild or absent at the beginning.
-It is more common in males.
-Respiratory-onset ALS has the worst prognosis of any ALS variant; in a population-based study, those with respiratory-onset had a median survival of 1.4 years and 0% survival at 10 years.
+Classical ALS accounts for about 70% of all cases of ALS and can be subdivided into cases where symptoms first appear, as these are usually focused on one region of the body at initial presentation before later spread.
+Limb-onset ALS (also known as spinal-onset) and bulbar-onset ALS.
+Limb-onset ALS begins with weakness in the hands, arms, feet, and/or legs and accounts for about two-thirds of all classical ALS cases.
+Bulbar-onset ALS begins with weakness in the muscles of speech, chewing, and swallowing and accounts for about 25% of classical ALS cases.
+A rarer type of classical ALS affecting around 3% of patients is respiratory-onset, in which the initial symptoms are difficulty breathing (dyspnea) upon exertion, at rest, or while lying flat (orthopnea).